RoboJackets/apiary/README.md

 ## Getting Started with Local Development - Docker

----
+> [!WARNING]

-While this repository itself is open-source, we use several **confidential and proprietary** components which are packed into Docker images produced by this process.
+> While this repository itself is open-source, we use several **confidential and proprietary** components which are packed into Docker images produced by this process.
 Images should **never** be pushed to a public registry.

----

 Install Docker and Docker Compose.